eng470-s23/copyeng470demosite/data-management.md

 # about this file

-- The original documentation of this file, A Multimedia Essay (.pdf), is where the original organization and documentation of my research was kept and later divided into separate files titled accordingly:
+- The original documentation of this file, A Multimedia Essay (.pdf) created on Google Drive, is where the original organization and documentation of my research was kept and later divided into separate files titled accordingly:
   - Abstract
   - Introduction
   - S.W.I.N.E.